mandhu/ngx-number-spin/README.md

 This is a light-weight Angular 7+ component for adding a number spinner to your project.

 * Try out [the demo](https://ngx-number-spinner.jrquick.com) to see it in action!
-* Checkout [my other Angular project](https://github.com/jrquick17/ngx-text-editor) to add a WYSIWYG editor to your project too!
 * Visit [my website](https://jrquick.com) for other cool projects!

 ## Setup ##